0xnkc/virtuepot/README.md

-# VIRTUEPOT an ICS Honenypot
+# VIRTUEPOT an ICS Honeypot

 A high interaction virtual ICS honeypot that simulates a PLC and provides physical process simulation.